php-ru/symfony-docs-ru/introduction/from_flat_php_to_symfony.rst

 You now have a setup that will allow you to reuse the layout.
 Unfortunately, to accomplish this, you're forced to use a few ugly PHP functions (``ob_start()``, ``ob_get_clean()``) in the template.
-Symfony uses a :doc:`Templating </components/templating>` component that allows this to be accomplished cleanly and easily.
+Symfony solves this using a :doc:`Templating </components/templating>` component.
 You'll see it in action shortly.

 Adding a Blog "show" Page
 -------------------------